-Catchment: The Pueblo Campus catchment area market analysis illustrates the challenges and opportunities to growing enrollment as well as the strong need for the education opportunity provided by the college.
+Catchment: The Fremont Campus catchment area market analysis illustrates the challenges and opportunities to growing enrollment as well as the strong need for the education opportunity provide by the college.
 The greatest demographic challenge is the limited projected adult population growth.
 Population growth in the primary catchment area cannot be relied on to increase enrollment.
-Specific demographic segments of the population are increasing and provide an opportunity to grow enrollment.
-These segments include Hispanics and older adults.
+Specific demographic segments of the population are increasing and provide an opportunity to grow enrollment, including older adults.

-Enrollment: After declining from almost 4,000 students in 2013, enrollment stabilized around 3,000 students between 2016 through 2019, prior to the impact of COVID 19.
-During the period most impacted by the COVID 19 pandemic, enrollment decreased approximately 25% before increasing in 2023.
-COVID also increased reliance on hybrid and on-line students to maintain enrollment.
-A realistic aspirational enrollment goal for Pueblo and Fremont is to return to pre-COVID, 2019 enrollment.
-The average of enrollment projections for the Pueblo campus suggests a modest future increase in enrollment based on contributory populations - an aspirational goal of 2.5% compounded growth rate would increase enrollment to pre-COVID levels by 2033.
+Enrollment: After declining from almost 600 students in 2013, enrollment stabilized around 400 students between 2016 through 2019, prior to the impact of COVID 19.
+During the period most impacted by the COVID 19 pandemic, enrollment decreased approximately 25% before increasing in 2023 to around 300 students.
+COVID also increased a reliance on hybrid and on-line students to maintain enrollment.